m4jing/m4jing.github.io/content/about.md

 ## About me

 THIS is [*Jing Ma*](/), from China.
 I've been in Beijing for several years.
-I graduated from Beihang University (also known as BUAA, Beijing University of Aeronautics and Astronautics), majoring in Electronic Engineering and Information, and now I'm a graduate in Capital University of Physical Education and Sports, researching sports and rehabilitation.
+I graduated from Beihang University (also known as BUAA, Beijing University of Aeronautics and Astronautics)[^bh], majoring in Electronic Engineering and Information, and now I'm a graduate in Capital University of Physical Education and Sports (Beijing Institute for International Olympics Studies)[^cupes], researching sports and rehabilitation.

 I know a little about computer science: